dawsbot/dotfiles/README.md

-> Highly recommended dotfiles for OSX.
+> Highly recommended dotfiles for OSX hacking with maximum-efficient-speed.

 <br>

 Includes:

 1. iterm2 setup with oh-my-zsh
-2. vimrc setup with bundled packages
+2. vimrc setup with **all** bundled packages :tada:

 <br>